Great

 |

 ![]() Above, an adult Great Horned Owl of the eastern type, in Florida, with a tawny-orange face, and some orange coloration on the body.
-Compare the gray-faced southwestern type, from Arizona, below. |
+Compare the more gray-faced western type in all the pictures of adult birds below. |

 |

-![]() All the images on the rest of this page come from the same spot, the row of palm trees along the creek at Agua Caliente Park in Tucson.
-The adult photos above and below show either one or both of the parents of the fledgling shown in the next two pictures down.
-The adult(s) were photographed while watching over the recently fledged bird from the row of palms.
+![]() The image above and the four below come from the same spot, the row of palm trees along the creek at Agua Caliente Park in Tucson.
+Immediately above and below are either one or both of the parents of the fledgling shown in the next two pictures down.
+The adult(s) were photographed while watching over the downy young bird from the row of palms.
 The nestlings shown at the bottom of the page were photographed on a nest in the same area a year earlier. |

 |